 The Sanxingdui Archeological Site and Museum

-The Sanxingdui site is one of the most important archeological discoveries of the twentieth century.
-The name Sanxingdui means “Three Stars Mound” and refers to three large mounds of earth at the site that are thought to be the remains of an earthen and brick wall that was built to protect the civilization’s city.
-The first Sanxingdui relics were discovered by a farmer in 1929.
-Since then, generations of archaeologists have worked at the site.
-In 1986, two major sacrificial pits were unearthed that aroused academic attention around the world.
-Archeologists realized that the relics found at these pits and subsequent discoveries were the remains of a previously unknown city and civilization that existed during the Shang Dynasty period.
-Until then, it was thought that the Shang Dynasty was China's only Bronze-age civilization.
+The name Sanxingdui means ‘Three Star Mounds’ and refers to three large mounds of earth at the site, which are thought to be the remains of an earth and brick wall.
+In 1986 two major sacrificial pits were unearthed that aroused academic attention around the world.
+Archeologists realized that the relics found at these pits and subsequent discoveries were the remains of a previously unknown city and civilization that existed during the Shang Dynasty period (1600–1046 BC).
+Until then, it was thought that the Shang Dynasty, located in northern China around the lower reaches of the Yellow River and Yangtze, was China's only Bronze-age civilization.

 The Sanxingdui finds are exciting, but they remain enigmatic.
 No texts have been found, and there is no mention of this culture in the records of other cultures.
 Analysis of lead and other elements in the bronzes indicates sources similar to those of other cultures along the lower reaches of the Yangtze River.
 At this point, however, the unique culture that produced these artifacts remains an intriguing and interesting mystery.

 The Sanxingdui Museum is architecturally interesting, has an interesting garden, and the artifacts are beautiful and fascinating.
 The artifacts are world-famous, though only recently discovered.
 The first exhibitions of the Sanxingdui bronzes were held in Beijing in 1987 and in the Olympic Museum in Lausanne, Switzerland in 1993.